 Now, just before I get into my chat with Jessica I wanted to let you know that you can now download all the words of this episode as a PDF.
 It’s perfect for you.
 If you prefer to read and take notes or highlight different parts of the interview for future reference.
 It’s a great way to learn and it helps retain new information to memory.
 Just go to recoveryafterstroke.com.
 Click on the image of the episode you’ve just listened to.

 For 12 months of support, they paid only 149 US dollars.
-So if you’re a stroke survivor that wants to know how to heal your brain overcome fatigue and reduce anxiety Recovery After Stroke Coaching maybe for you.
-If you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery but did not know where to start, this is where I can help.
+So if you’re a stroke survivor who wants to know how to heal your brain overcome fatigue and reduce anxiety Recovery After Stroke Coaching may be for you.
+If you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery but do not know where to start, this is where I can help.
 I’ll coach you and help you gain clarity on where you are currently in your recovery journey, I will help you to create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting to your goal.

 During coaching, I’ll also teach you the 10 steps to brain health for stroke survivors and guide you through each step with supporting interviews from experts and information that is based on the latest scientific research.
-If you’re one of the first 10 people to join recovery after show coaching you will get a one on one private coaching thread with me access to the course 10 steps to brain health for stroke survivors when released.
+If you’re one of the first 10 people to join recovery after show coaching you will get a one-on-one private coaching thread with me access to the course 10 Steps to brain health for stroke survivors when released.

 Once the first 10 coaching packages are sold, the price will increase and never be offered again.
-So take advantage of the seven day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching if you’re listening online.
+So take advantage of the seven-day free trial now by clicking the link below if you’re watching on YouTube, or by going to recoveryafterstroke.com/coaching if you’re listening online.
 Now it’s on with the show.